-For more accurate watering, use a rain gage.
+For more accurate watering, use a rain gauge.

-Set a rain gage in the middle of your sprinklers coverage area, this will let you know how much you are watering.
+Set a rain gauge in the middle of your sprinkler coverage area, this will let you know how much you are watering.
 You can find them at most box stores, home improvement stores, and garden centers.
 Here is a link to an inexpensive one on Amazon.

 A hose timer can make watering easier.